jaminhanna/psolids/README.md

+FOR THE TA (COMPILATION INSTRUCTIONS):
+  - type make
+  - look in img/ for example images ex1, ex2, ..., ex5

 Psolids is a filter for generating platonic solid specifications in the form of input to Jgraph, a filter for plotting graphs in PostScript: https://web.eecs.utk.edu/~jplank/plank/jgraph/jgraph.html.